-We were happy to be able to have sourced this incredible Mao Cha.
-The material come from Gu Shu trees in Bai Ying Shan (2019).
+The material for this amazing Sheng Pu-erh comes from Gu Shu trees in Bai Ying Shan (2019).
 You can expect something special.
 The dried leaves have a fair aroma of apricot fruit.
 Flavour is typical Baiying, sweetness, mineral notes, a sweet aftertaste that carries and a smooth consistency.
-That’s all good!
-It’s the feeling of this tea that’s truly special.
-The feeling itself is extremely meditative, not harsh or energetic but quite aggressive and forceful in its relaxing nature.
-Simply put, very intoxicating Cha Chi experience.

 Our Bing Dao Sheng Pu-erh Cake (冰岛生饼) is a raw pu-erh cake that comes from Bing Dao (冰岛) Village located high in the mountains not far from Mengku.
 The 200 g cakes are hand pressed from leaves picked from ancient arbor trees grown at an altitude over metres.
 These are fully grown tall tea trees that are 200-300 years old and being of this age are very suitable for producing high quality sheng pu-erh.
 Cake releases a pleasant fruity aroma.
 The clear and bright golden liquor has a light fruity aroma.
 The taste is smooth, with fruity plum and creamy cereal notes.
 There is already a good amount of sweetness in this tea even though it has not been aged for a long time.